-CIE has developed this syllabus in line with UK, European and International legislation and agreements.
+Cambridge has developed this syllabus in line with UK, European and International legislation and agreements.
 This syllabus provides opportunities to consider the European dimension.

-Avoidance of Bias
+Avoidance of bias

-CIE has taken great care in the preparation of this syllabus and assessment materials to avoid bias of any kind.
+Cambridge has taken great care in the preparation of this syllabus and assessment materials to avoid bias of any kind.